Sarayu30/News_Recommendation_System/README.md

 - **🤖 Filtering Approaches**:
   - Multiple filtering approaches are explored in the notebook:
     - **Content-Based Filtering**: Recommends articles similar to a given article using techniques like **TF-IDF** and **cosine similarity**.
-    - **Collaborative Filtering (Optional)**: Suggests articles based on user interaction or behavioral data.
+    - **Collaborative Filtering**: Suggests articles based on user interaction or behavioral data.
-    - **Hybrid Approach (Optional)**: Combines content-based and collaborative filtering for improved accuracy.
+    - **Hybrid Approach**: Combines content-based and collaborative filtering for improved accuracy.

 - **📊 Data Preprocessing**:
   - Handles cleaning, tokenization, and vectorization of the news data.